-Hypersensitivity Reactions Anaphylactic and other hypersensitivity reactions with cardiovascular, respiratory or cutaneous manifestations, ranging from mild to severe, including death, have uncommonly occurred following gadobutrol injection administration (see Adverse Reactions (6)].
+Hypersensitivity Reactions nylactic and other hypersensitivity reactions with cardiovascular, respiratory or cutaneous manifestations, ranging from mild to severe, including death, ave uncommonly occurred following gadobutrol administration [see Adverse Reactions (6)].

-Before gadobutrol injection administration, assess all patients for any history of a reaction to contrast media, bronchial asthma and/or allergic disorders.
-These patients may have an increased risk for a hypersensitivity reaction to gadobutrol injection.
+Before gadobutrol administration, assess all patients for any history of a reaction to contrast media, bronchial asthma and/or allergic disorders.
+These atients may have an increased risk for a hypersensitivity reaction to gadobutrol.

-Administer gadobutrol injection only in situations where trained personnel and therapies are promptly available for the treatment of hypersensitivity reactions, including personnel trained patients for signs and symptoms of hypersensitivity reactions during and following gadobutrol injection administration.
+Idminister gadobutrol only in situations where trained personnel and therapies are promptly available for the treatment of hypersensitivity reactions, including personnel trained in resuscitation.